mjmeilahn/react-projects/README.md

 14. React Router - Common routing patterns in React.
 Nested routes, logic in routes and main differences in React Router 5 vs. React Router 6.

 15. Basic NextJS - Simple routing in NextJS applications.
-In all Next apps however the first page fetched by a user is the server-side rendered DOM.
+In all Next apps the first page fetched by a user is the server-side rendered DOM.
 Subsequent fetches are returned as a client-side React application.
 Next is better for SEO as the server rendered DOM is readable by search engines - the alternative being almost no semantic HTML elements or SEO keywords for an application using 100% React as its view, routing, etc. This example also has a file+folder approach to Routing instead of the custom approach via React Router.

 16. TBD - TBD.